dorothythurston/js-quiz/README.md

-# js-quiz
+# Quiz App
-Basic quiz app with JS.
+Basic quiz app with JS and CSS Styling.